joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

 // => Uncaught SyntaxError: Missing initializer in const declaration
 ```

-In later lessons we will explore the differences between `let`, `const` and `var` in greater depth but for now just know that you should be using `let`, not using `var`, and using `const` for variables you do not want to change.
+In later lessons we will explore the differences between `let`, `const` and `var` in greater depth.
+For now just know that you should be using `const` for variables you do not want to change (thus constant), and `let` for everything else.
+You should not be using `var` (it's an old way of declaring variables).

-# 5. Using Variables
+## 5. Using Variables

 Now what are some things we can do with our variables?
 Let's explore different ways we can interact with our variables and use them in different contexts.